-This module will bring together students from varied backgrounds, aiming to increase their understanding of the global health challenges within the larger political, social, cultural and economic contexts.
-You will learn about working together with people from different fields of expertise and to solve real global health problems experienced by professionals in the field.
+Develop and increase your understanding of the global health challenges within larger political, social, cultural and economic contexts.
+On this module, you will learn about working together with people from different fields of expertise and to solve real global health problems experienced by professionals in the field.
 It may also bring opportunities to engage with the research and international development activities of the King’s Centre for Global Health and to be exposed to NGOs, the Parliament and other institutions.

 Learning outcomes and objectives

 By the end of the module, you should have:

 - Expanded your knowledge of key conditions and risk factors contributing to the global burden of disease, and global institutions and policies and the organisation of health systems.

 - Gained an understanding of disparities in health care between countries.

 - Debated the process of globalisation, poverty reduction, social determinants of health, health inequity, trade, human rights, migration, environment and conflict.

 - Developed an inter-disciplinary approach to understanding global health, drawing upon expertise of social science, public health, law and health sciences.